Snatcher (video game): Act 2: Cure

+Act 3: Junk

 Gillian and Metal Gear travel to an abandoned church resembling the Kremlin, where they find Jamie being held captive by a scientist named Elijah Modnar (Kaneto Shiozawa/Ray Van Steen), who explains Gillian's past.
 He, his father and Jamie were involved in a secret experiment undertaken by the Soviet Union over 50 years prior during the Cold War to create Snatchers, which were designed to kill and replace world leaders, giving the Soviets more power.
-Gillian was a CIA agent spying on the project, who married Jamie and had a child with her, Harry Benson.
+Gillian was a CIA agent spying on the project, who married Jamie (spurring Elijah's jealousy due to his own feelings for her) and had a child with her, Harry Benson.
 Gillian and Jamie were placed in a cryogenic sleep when Elijah released Lucifer-Alpha into the atmosphere.
 The pair were saved by the army, and lost their memories due to the extended period of time they had been frozen.
-Having become corrupt with power, Elijah reveals that he intends for the Snatchers to wipe out and replace humanity as proof of mankind's follies; he also reveals that Random was an anti-Snatcher created by his late father based on Elijah's appearance and memories, and presents his deactivated body.
+Corrupted by his ambitions and obsessions, Elijah explains that he has been using the Snatchers to study the effects of suspicion within human society, and reveals his intention to use them as a means of achieving world domination.
+He also reveals that Random was an anti-Snatcher created by his late father based on Elijah's appearance and memories, and presents his deactivated body.
 At this point, Random reactivates and holds Elijah at bay, allowing Gillian and Jamie to escape.
 Metal Gear activates an orbital weapon, which destroys the Snatcher base, killing Elijah and Random.
 Having learned of a larger Snatcher factory in Moscow, Gillian prepares to embark on a mission there, hoping to destroy the menace and rekindle his marriage with Jamie.